demeter-run/fabric/adrs/001-organization-payments.md

 - Organization

-The organization will be degraded but the fabric will have support for it in legacy driven just for compatibility.
+The organization will be deprecated but the fabric will have support for it in legacy driven just for compatibility.

 - Payments